- About Us

 By embarking on this project, we seek to build links between our universities and the local community.
 We thus embed ourselves into the local community to create opportunities for learning in collaboration with it.
 Building on the Gefyra’s Geraki experience from 2022-23 and on years of relationships already established in Lesvos, we will mobilize a team of students and academics from multiple countries on a process of storytelling by way of writing, video, photography, and digital media.

 We envisage a series of activities, while in situ.
-Those will include interviews with a) a local a historian on archival culture and local history, b) farmers on Olive Oil cultivation and production, c) a ceramist on pottery, d) a local painter, e) a botanist, and many others.
-To enhance the interview materials and in order to tell our digital stories more effectively we will be photographing and 3D-scanning a number of buildings, including: the Athens School of Fine Arts and Yiannakos houses, the local Ottoman Baths in Molyvos, the hot springs at Eftalou and the Agios Panteleimon Church in Molyvos.
+Those will include interviews with a) a local a historian on archival culture and local history, b) a group of expats who made Molyvos their home, c) a ceramist on pottery, d) a local painter, and many others.
+To enhance the interview materials and in order to tell our digital stories more effectively, we will be photographing and 3D-scanning, where possible, a number of buildings, including: the Athens School of Fine Arts and Yiannakos houses, the local Ottoman Baths in Molyvos, the hot springs at Eftalou and the Agios Panteleimon Church in Molyvos.
 We will also photograph the 20 Ottoman Fountains of the village, the Ligona watermills, and a series of local mansions to which we have gained access.
 Finally, we are finalizing arrangements for the photographic scan of local family document collections as sources for social, economic, and cultural history.
 Those collections will be made available to public for research in years to come, upon processing and proper tagging.
 Those local archival materials will be paired with translated versions of relevant Ottoman documents from the Ottoman Archives in Istanbul.